athuldeemsoft/APIs/README.md

 - Get Tissue area, Cancer volume and Gleason grade values of image.
     - GET: /Images/metric/:id

     *This data will be generated only after user edits the annotation.
 The response will be a JSON object that converted to string.
-This data will also be present in the response when saving annoatation.
+This data will also be present in the response when saving annotation.